-- □ A Getting Started brochure, where you will find a brief description of the items in your box, and how to setup your computer; - □ A Specifications sheet, containing a table of specifications, a list of bundled software and an overview of all connectors. - A Guide to Troubleshooting and Using the VAIO Recovery and Documentation Disc\\, where you will find solutions to common problems, an explanation of the purpose and use of the VAIO Recovery and Documentation Disc delivered with your computer, and VAIO-Link information.
-OR:
+- □ A Getting Started brochure, where you will find a brief description of the items in your box, and how to setup your computer;

+- □ A Specifications sheet, containing a table of specifications, a list of bundled software and an overview of all connectors.

+- □ A Guide to Troubleshooting and Using the VAIO Recovery and Documentation Disc, where you will find solutions to common problems, an explanation of the purpose and use of the VAIO Recovery and Documentation Disc delivered with your computer, and VAIO-Link information.

+- □ Your Sony Guarantee conditions;

+- A Safety Regulations leaflet;

+- A Wireless Lan Regulations leaflet;

+- □ A Modem Regulations leaflet.

+- Depending on your model.